tezos/tezos-mirror/docs/introduction/howtouse.rst

 ~~~~~~~~~~~~~

 The only programming interface to the node is through JSON RPC calls and it is disabled by
 default.
-More detailed documentation can be found in the :ref:`RPC index.
+More detailed documentation can be found in the :doc:`RPC index
-<rpc>` The RPC interface must be enabled for the clients
+<../active/rpc>`.
+The RPC interface must be enabled for the clients
 to communicate with the node but it should not be publicly accessible on the
 internet.
 With the following command, it is available uniquely on the
 `localhost` address of your machine, on the default port ``8732``.